Olive-capped flowerpecker: Subspecies

+Ecology and behavior

+Feeds on small fruits, the nectar of mistletoes and flowers.
+Found singly, in pairs or mixed species flocks with other flowerpeckers and small birds.
+Often observed near fruiting and flowering trees especially kamang-kamang (Heptapleurum ovoideum) Nesting has been recorded from May to September.
+Nest is made out of moss and other dried plant material and suspended by fibers from small twigs.
+Nest in September contained 2 chicks although average clutch size has yet to be quantified.

-Habitat and Conservation Status
+Habitat and conservation status

 It inhabits tropic moist sub-montane and montane forest above 900 masl.

 IUCN has assessed this bird as a least-concern species.
 Despite a limited range, it is said to be locally common in its range.
 As it occurs in rugged and inaccessible mountains, this has allowed a large portion of its habitat to remain intact.
 However, there it is still affected by habitat loss through deforestation, mining, land conversion and slash-and-burn - just not to the same extent as lowland forest.